ray-project/ray/doc/source/data/data-tensor-support.rst

 ML Tensor Support
 =================

 Tensor (multi-dimensional array) data is ubiquitous in ML workloads.
 However, popular data formats such as Pandas, Parquet, and Arrow don't natively support tensor data types.
-To bridge this gap, Ray Data provides tensor extension types that integrates with Pandas and Arrow.
+To bridge this gap, Ray Data provides tensor extension types that integrate with Pandas and Arrow.

 * For Pandas, Ray Data will transparently convert ``List[np.ndarray]`` columns to and from the :class:`TensorDtype <ray.data.extensions.tensor_extension.TensorDtype>` extension type.
 * For Parquet, Ray Data has an Arrow extension :class:`ArrowTensorType <ray.data.extensions.tensor_extension.ArrowTensorType>` that allows tensors to be loaded from and stored in the Parquet format.